Bella Swan: Part 1

 Breaking Dawn begins with the wedding of human Bella and vampire, Edward, at the Cullen residence.
 They spend their honeymoon on Isle Esme, a small island off the coast of Rio de Janeiro, Brazil the Cullens own.
 Their lovemaking sparks a conflict between the newlyweds: Edward is horrified that he has bruised Bella, but she insists she is fine and wants Edward to make love to her again.
 Although he vows not to do so again while she is still human, he eventually helps her fulfill her wish for being a vampire.

-Two weeks into their honeymoon, Bella thinks she may be pregnant, even though it is actually believed that a vampire cannot father a child.
+Two weeks into their honeymoon, Bella thinks she may be pregnant, even though it is believed that a vampire cannot father a child.
 Edward and Bella return to Forks.
 Carlisle, a doctor, confirms that Bella is indeed pregnant.
 Her health quickly deteriorates as the baby's growth accelerates.
 Edward wants the pregnancy terminated to save Bella.
 Bella refuses, and asks her sister-in-law, Rosalie, to intervene as her advocate and protector.
 Edward comes to love the baby after hearing its thoughts and learns it loves Bella and does not mean to harm her.

 Bella goes into labor and Edward performs an emergency cesarean to deliver their daughter, Renesmee.
 As Bella lies, presumably dying, Edward repeatedly injects his venom into Bella's body.
 During Bella's transformation into a vampire and recovery, Jacob imprints —an involuntary process in which a shape-shifter finds his soulmate— on Edward and Bella's baby, Renesmee.